 What kinds of institutions become members of the HBS consortium?

 Our member institutions are highly diverse, including public and private schools, research universities and liberal arts colleges, schools with baccalaureate programs only, and those with graduate programs.

 What are the benefits of membership?

 1. Tuition discount on HBS summer courses and workshops.

-Students from HBS member institutions receive a 15% discount on tuition for our summer courses and workshops; at current rates, this is a reduction of $100 for 2-week courses and $50 for 1-week short courses and workshops.
-HBS offers more than a dozen specialty courses and workshops in field biology and ecology each summer, capitalizing on the natural assets of the exceptionally bio-rich and ecologically diverse southern Appalachian region.
+Students and alumni from HBS member institutions receive a 20% discount on tuition for our summer courses and workshops; at current rates, this is a reduction of $160 for 2-week courses and $80 for 1-week short courses and workshops.
 Our immersive courses are field-oriented, taught by expert faculty intimately familiar with regional systems and organisms.
-Students obtain quality handson field experience and intimate introduction to regional organisms, communities, and ecosystems by studying in our “natural classroom and laboratory.”
+Students obtain quality hands-on field experience and in-depth introduction to regional organisms, communities, and ecosystems by studying in our “natural classroom and laboratory.”
 HBS courses and workshops are fully accredited through UNC-Chapel Hill (BIOL 459) and Western Carolina University (BIOL 493 / 593); credits are typically transferrable to students’ home institutions.

-2. Priority for researchers and faculty with visiting classes.
+2. Discounts and priority for researchers and faculty with visiting classes.

 3. Advanced notice of program schedules.